Frequently Asked Questions:

 Will you help us design our ceremony?

 Yes.
 You can be as involved as you like.
-But if you’d rather sketch out your preferences without authoring all the details, I’m skilled at picking up your aim; I’ll happily design a ceremony for your approval.
-And changes can generally be made all the way up to the day of your wedding.
+But if you’d rather sketch out your preferences without authoring all the details, we’re skilled at picking up your aim; we’ll happily design a ceremony for your approval.
+And changes can generally be made all the way up to the start of your wedding.

 Can you help with other parts of our wedding?

-No. I can offer suggestions or resources – but limit my services to the ceremony.
+No. We can offer suggestions or resources – but limit our services to the ceremony.

 Can we be married in your church?

-Generally, no. It’s not my church but rather the church I serve.
-You are welcome to inquire but, please, understand that the church’s local ministries have priority use of its facilities.
+Generally, no. These are not our churches but rather the churches we serve.
+You are welcome to inquire but, please, understand that each church’s local ministry has priority use of their facilities.

 Do you attend rehearsals?

 Rarely.
 Rehearsals are primarily used to iron out logistics with your wedding manager, not to practice the “script”.
-There is no need for me to be there unless you request and arrange my participation.
+There is no need for us to be there unless you request and arrange our participation.
+It is much more useful for us to discuss your ceremony in a relaxed face-to-face meeting.

 Do I need a legal witness?